GoldenMaca/GoldenMaca.github.io/projects/encryption/README.md

 - This protocol successfully encrypts the **content** of the message.
 Even though and adversary in the middle can't read the content of the message, what other information can they still see?

-They can see who the sener what, who it was intended for, the time and the key used to encrpt the message.
+They can see who the sender what, who it was intended for, the time and the key used to encrpt the message.